Chapter 29. Multi-site Pacemaker clusters

 It is possible to add or remove tickets at any time, even after completing this procedure.
 After adding or removing a ticket, however, you must synchronize the configuration files to the other nodes and clusters as well as to the arbitrator and grant the ticket as is shown in this procedure.

-For information on additional Booth administration commands that you can use for cleaning up and removing Booth configuration files, tickets, and resources, see the PCS help screen for the
+For information about additional Booth administration commands that you can use for cleaning up and removing Booth configuration files, tickets, and resources, see the PCS help screen for the

 pcs booth command.